Top Industries Hiring Project Management Professionals

 - Information Technology

 One of the main advantages of a project management career is that it cuts across several industries.
-A project management professional enjoys the flexibility to work in almost any company he prefers.
+A project management professional enjoys the flexibility to work in almost any company they prefers.
 The elements of project management are standardized in such a way that switching from one industry to the other is seamless.
 Here are top five industries hiring project management professionals.

 Construction is one of the top industries that require the continued support of project managers.
 Large and small construction firms often handle a lot of complex projects throughout the year.
 A project manager in a construction firm plans and executes construction jobs, from the beginning to the end.
 He ensures that everyone on the site is performing up to their expectation and doing it in a safe manner.
 He also ensures there is a constant supply of raw materials and resources.
 A project manager in the construction industry earns an average salary of $87,400 per year.